Laura (1944 film): Critical response

-Film noir is known for its convoluted plots and arbitrary twists, but even in a genre that gave us The Maltese Falcon, this takes some kind of prize ...
-That Laura continues to weave a spell − and it does − is a tribute to style over sanity ...
-All of [the] absurdities and improbabilities somehow do not diminish the film's appeal.
-They may even add to it ...
-[T]he whole film is of a piece: contrived, artificial, mannered, and yet achieving a kind of perfection in its balance between low motives and high style.
-What makes the movie great, perhaps, is the casting.
-The materials of a B-grade crime potboiler are redeemed by Waldo Lydecker, walking through every scene as if afraid to step in something.

-Pauline Kael called it "Everybody's favorite chic murder mystery.
-Gene Tierney is the dead girl who ends up as the heroine; Clifton Webb and Vincent Price are her suitors; Dana Andrews is the charmingly necrophiliac detective; and Judith Anderson is modishly contemptible."
+Pauline Kael called it "Everybody's favorite chic murder mystery."
 Eddie Muller wrote: "Although it's little more than a succession of dialogue scenes, Laura mesmerizes, due, in no small measure, to a quick-witted script and the erotic tension pulsing beneath the high-gloss surfaces ...
 The film's eighty-eight minutes of elegant moodiness still beguiles viewers."

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 65 reviews, with an average rating of 8.8/10.
-The website's critics consensus reads, "A psychologically complex portrait of obsession, Laura is also a deliciously well-crafted murder mystery."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 64 reviews, with an average rating of 8.8/10.
+The website's critics consensus reads: "A psychologically complex portrait of obsession, Laura is also a deliciously well-crafted murder mystery."